Arthur Sinclair

-Commodore Arthur Sinclair (28 February 1780 – 7 February 1831) was an early American naval hero, who served in the U.S. Navy during the Quasi-War with France, the First Barbary War and in the War of 1812.
-His three sons also served in the Navy; they resigned in 1861, however, to serve in the Confederate Navy.
+Commodore Arthur Sinclair (28 February 1780 – 7 February 1831) was a United States Navy officer who served in during the Quasi-War, the First Barbary War and the War of 1812.
+His three sons also served in the Navy; they resigned in 1861, however, to serve in the Confederate States Navy.

 Early Naval Service

-Born in Virginia, the youngest son of Arthur Sinclair I who had served in the Royal Navy during the War of Jenkin's Ear and the Continental Navy during the American Revolution, Sinclair entered the Navy as Midshipman in 1798.
+Born in Virginia, the youngest son of Arthur Sinclair I who had served in the Royal Navy during the War of Jenkins' Ear and the Continental Navy during the American Revolution, Sinclair entered the Navy as Midshipman in 1798.
 He served as Midshipman in Constellation during the capture of the French frigate L'Insurgente on 9 February 1799.
 He was attached to the Mediterranean Squadron from June 1804 to July 1806, participating in the attacks on Tripoli on board Essex.
 He then sailed Gunboat No. 10 to the United States.

 War of 1812

 Raiding British shipping on Argus

 On 10 June 1807 he was promoted to the rank of Lieutenant.
 On 13 December 1811, he was ordered to the command of Argus; and, between 12 October and 17 December 1812, cruised in Argus with the North Atlantic Squadron and took a number of prizes.
 During the cruise, he became separated from the squadron and was chased for three days and nights by an enemy squadron before his superior ship handling enabled him to escape.